RWeigelt/EmarooCustomActions/README.md

 * Start Emaroo, open the Settings tab ( ![](_images/ConfigTabIcon.png) ).
 * In the lower left corner, press the "Import" button ( ![](_images/Config_Import.png) ).
 * On the "Open File" dialog, paste the URI you copied before, click the "Open" button.
-* In the import dialog, you'll see how your configuration will look after the import, look for "Add"
+* In the import dialog, decide what you want to import, then click the "Import" button.

 **BEFORE RUNNING A CUSTOM ACTION, ALWAYS REVIEW WHAT IT WILL DO!!**